 - Review your budget and spending habits

-- Review the titling of your accounts
+- Review your account titling

 - Designate and update your beneficiaries